Laura Prieto

 Community Engagement

-In this role, I'm developing a series of projects and programs to engage the public in thinking about the meanings and legacies of the women's suffrage movement, before and after ratification of the 19th Amendment to the U.S. Constitution in 1920.
-A parallel project in 2019-2020, funded by a grant from the Council of Independent Colleges, will engage students in research about Boston’s old West End, a vibrant immigrant neighborhood that was razed in the name of urban renewal in the 1950s-1960s.
-Undergraduate students will work with the Eva Whiting White manuscript papers in the Simmons archives as well as records at the Archives of the City of Boston, our community partner.
+Dr. Prieto served as the first Alumni Chair in Public Humanities at Simmons.
+In this role, she developed a series of projects and programs to engage the public in thinking about the meanings and legacies of the women's suffrage movement.
+A parallel project in 2019–20, funded by a grant from the Council of Independent Colleges, engaged students in research about Boston’s old West End, a vibrant immigrant neighborhood that was razed in the name of urban renewal in the 1950–60s.

 Publications

-My first book, At Home in the Studio: The Professionalization of Women Artists in America (Harvard University Press, 2001) studies how women painters, sculptors, and illustrators created a professional identity for themselves in the face of exclusion.
-I subsequently created an online project for "Women and Social Movements in the United States" about nineteenth-century American women sculptors and how they used art to contribute to the abolitionist and women's rights movements.
+Her first book, At Home in the Studio: The Professionalization of Women Artists in America (Harvard University Press, 2001) studies how women painters, sculptors, and illustrators created a professional identity for themselves in the face of exclusion.
+She subsequently created an online project for "Women and Social Movements in the United States" about nineteenth-century American women sculptors and how they used art to contribute to the abolitionist and women's rights movements.

-My ongoing research concerns American women and colonized women, especially Filipinas, in the wake of the Spanish-American War.
 Other published work includes, "‘A Delicate Subject': Clemencia López, Civilized Womanhood, and the Politics of Anti-Imperialism," Journal of the Gilded Age and Progressive Era (April 2013) and "Dazzling Visions: American Women, Race, and the Imperialist Origins of Modern Nursing in Cuba, 1898-1916," Nursing History Review (January 2018).

 Laura Prieto in the News